Axway/amplify-central/content/en/docs/manage_service_registry/service_integrate api_cli.md

 weight: 30
 ---

-Learn how to manually register an API with the Amplify Management Plane using an existing OpenAPI Specification so that it appears in the Service Registry.
+This topic explains how to manually register an API with the Amplify Management Plane using an existing OpenAPI Specification so that it appears in the Service Registry.

 ## Before you start